JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 Once JPA Buddy associates a DTO class with its corresponding entity:

 * The DTO class will appear in the **Dto & Projections** section in the JPA Structure tab and in the Editor Toolbar (1)
-* The gutter icon will appear in the DTO to ease the navigation to its entity (2)
+* A gutter icon will appear in the DTO class, providing a convenient way to navigate to its associated entity (2)

 ![dto-navigation](img/dto-navigation.png)